50 Years of Designing Places to Be and Belong

 Employee Spotlight · Chris Scarafile

-With nearly four decades of experience, Chris Scarafile has led national corporate interior projects across the country, applying decades of experience and meticulous planning to some of the firm’s most complex work.
+Fresh out of design school, Chris Scarafile joins Meyer.
+For the last four decades, Chris has led national corporate interior projects across the country, applying decades of experience and meticulous planning to some of the firm’s most complex work.

 George Wilson